-We check out Manchester in the morning, take a tour of Manchester United’s Old Trafford, then head out of town a short way to Huddersfield, where Huddersfield Town host Burnley in a Premier League game that evening.
+We take a train to Manchester, enjoy a tour of the city plus Manchester City’s Etihad Stadium, then head out of town a short way to Huddersfield, where Huddersfield Town host Burnley in a Premier League game that evening.
 Overnight back in Manchester.

 Thursday, January 3

-You’ll have the day free in Manchester, but there will be tours available in or out of town.
-Then we’ll grab an early dinner in their amazing Chinatown and head out for the biggest game of our trip, Liverpool at Manchester City.
+You’ll have the morning free in Manchester, then we’ll head after lunch for a tour of Old Trafford, home of Manchester United.
+After an early dinner in their amazing Chinatown we go to the biggest game of our trip, Liverpool at Manchester City.
 We’ll be in great seats with access to the 93:20 lounge as the top two teams in England go at it.

 Friday, January 4